Xeavin/The-Insurgents-Graveyard/README.md

 - Fully compatible with all game languages.
 - Fully compatible with existing saves (no new game required).
 - Only compatible with either the latest Steam (1.0.4.0) or Microsoft Store (1.0.1.0) version of the game.

-## Configuration
-Some scripts come with configurable parameters that are saved into its specific config file (e.g. **{game}/x64/scripts/config/AlwaysSpawnTreasuresConfig.lua**).
-You can modify this configuration file with any text editor if needed.
-For example, if you would like the **Always Spawn Treasures** script to not affect unique treasures, then you can do so by changing **uniqueState** in the config file from **false** to **true**.

 ## Notes
 - Instead of using both the **No Overhead Party HP Bars** and **No Overhead Foe HP Bars** option, you can also just use the **No Overhead HP Bars** option of [The Insurgent's Vision](https://www.nexusmods.com/finalfantasy12/mods/220).